chef/omnibus/README.md

 end
 ```

+Some of the DSL methods available include:

 **name**: The name of the software component.

 **version**: The version of the software component.

 **source**: Directions to the location of the source.

-**dependencies**: A list of components that this software depends on.
+**dependency**: An Omnibus software-defined component that this software depends on.

 **relative_path**: The relative path of the extracted tarball.